steverusso/bigtech.fail/website/content/context/kyle-rittenhouse/_index.md

 Throughout the night, Kyle offered help to injured protestors.
 At one point, rioters started a dumpster fire in a gas station.
 Kyle can be seen running with a fire extinguisher to the gas station where the fire was then put out before causing significant damage.
 This angered the mob and led to Kyle fleeing in order to avoid major conflict.

-This did not work as he was chased, threatened, and assaulted by several convicted felons from the mob, including one armed with a handgun.
+Retreating did not work as he was chased, threatened, and assaulted by several convicted felons from the mob, including one armed with a handgun.
 Kyle killed two and injured one.
+He was arrested two days later and charged with intentional homicide.